Conversion Optimization

 How to Use AI to Stay Out of the Spam Folder (and in the Money):

-• Overuse of promotional words (“Buy now,” “Free,” “Last chance”)
+• Overuse of classic promotional phrases (“Buy now,” “Free,” “Last chance,” etc.)

-• Broken links or poor domain reputation
+• Broken links, redirects, or signs of poor domain reputation

-• “The [Brand] Team” vs. “Emma from [Brand]”
+• Whether “The [Brand] Team” outperforms “Emma from [Brand]”

-• Analyze email layout for spam flags
+• Scanning your layout for common spam indicators

 Why this matters to eCommerce stores: